 It’s an image from an actual patent for “full body teleportation.”

-It was filed on September 29, 2004, described as an invention that “teleports a human being through hyperspace from one location to another using a pulsed gravitational wave traveling through hyperspace.”
+Filed on September 29, 2004, the patent described an invention that “teleports a human being through hyperspace from one location to another using a pulsed gravitational wave traveling through hyperspace.”

 That’s two hyperspaces in the same sentence.